B2B portals across industries: key case studies and use cases

 • How to choose a B2B portal for your business?

-Today's businesses are moving toward digitalization, and B2B portals have become a vital tool for company-to-company interaction.
+Business today is moving toward digitalization, and B2B portals have become an essential tool for company-to-company interaction.
 They open up opportunities to simplify sales, automate business processes, and improve customer service quality.
-A B2B portal is a specialized online platform that connects companies to exchange services, goods, or information.
-Such portals are built to optimize interaction between manufacturers, distributors, and customers.
+A B2B portal is a specialized online platform that brings companies together to exchange services, goods, or information.
+Such portals are created to optimize interaction between manufacturers, distributors, and customers.

 Benefits of B2B portals: